10p-freddo/fruitstrap/README.md

-      -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: 12345 -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared) -1, --bundle_id <bundle id>  specify bundle id for list, upload, and uninstall_only -l, --list                   list files
+      -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: 12345 -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared) -9, --uninstall_only         uninstall the app ONLY.
+Use only with -1 <bundle_id> -1, --bundle_id <bundle id>  specify bundle id for list, upload, and uninstall_only -l, --list                   list files
       -o, --upload <file>          upload file